Huegoxaga/notes/virtualization/docker.md

   - Usually, use `CMD [ "bash", "docker/launch.sh" ]`
     - Because only one command will be executed during launch, use bash script to include all the necessary commands inside.
 For background processes, each line except the last should end with `&` in the bash script
     - When the last service has `&` the container will stop and exit immediately.
 [Click Here](https://docs.docker.com/config/containers/multi-service_container/) for alternative solutions
+- `COPY`
+  - It only copies the file that is within the docker directory

 ##### Build Image